Golf Lessons FAQ

 What I should I do After My Golf Lesson?

-If you are committed to making improvements to your golf skills, it’s important that you dedicate time and effort to practice the drills and exercises you learned during your Golf Lesson.
-Without practice, the time you spent participating in a Golf Lesson may go wasted.
+If you are committed to making improvements to your golf skills, it’s important that you dedicate time and effort to practice better.
+The drills and exercises you learned during your Golf Lesson are an important part of your skill improvement process.
+Without better practice, the time you spent participating in a Golf Lesson may go wasted.

 Is Golf Hard to Learn?